 June 16, 2018 @ 7:00 PM - Crosstown Concourse, Memphis, TN

 Blueshift Ensemble and ICEBERG New Music collaborate to present selections from The Impossible Object as part of ICEBERG's second annual residency with Crosstown Arts.
 Free admission (donations accepted).
 More details here.

 The Birth of Dangun (World Premiere)

 May 17, 2018 @ 8:00 PM - The Ailey Citigroup Theater, New York, NY

-Noree Performing Arts presents the world premiere of The Tiger and the Bear, an evening-length work for piano trio and dance, choreographed by Eun Sung Lee.
+Noree Performing Arts presents the world premiere of The Birth of Dangun, an evening-length work for piano trio and dance, choreographed by Eun Sung Lee.
 Tickets range from $10-20.
 More details here.

 we ain't got no $$$ honey but DAMN we got plenty of _______ (World Premiere)